Seed Library

 nasturtium

 🌼 - Curious.
-Whirlybird Nasturtium has large, spurless semi-double blooms in seven brilliant colours.
+Whirlybird nasturtium has large, spurless semi-double blooms in seven brilliant colours.
 The plant is dwarf, compact and non-trailing.
 The blossoms are edible!

 Peas